whatwg/html/CONTRIBUTING.md

 An `<li>` element always has a `<p>` element inside it, unless it's a child of `<ul class="brief">`.

-If a "block" element contains a single "block" element, do not put it on a newline.
+If a "block" element contains a single "block" element, do not put it on a new line.

 Do not indent for anything except a new "block" element.
 For instance
 ```html